probprog/bopp/README.md

 ### Examples ###

 A number of worksheets are provided to give example usage in different cases.
 These can be accessed in a Gorilla REPL by running
 `lein gorilla` from the base folder and going through worksheets in the `worksheets/` folder.
+You can also see (but not run) an example worksheet without installing BOPP [here](http://www.robots.ox.ac.uk/~fwood/anglican/examples/viewer/?source=github&user=probprog&repo=bopp&path=worksheets/chaos.clj).

 This is still a working version and is different to the code used for the paper.
 We have made so people can use it during the conference, but intend to keep working on it through the conference and after.
 Note also, that the examples are set to run with a `:fast` option.